JakeSteam/blog-programming/_drafts/2024-08-01-7-lessons-from-a-decade-in-tech.md

 ### Why did I leave?

 **Management interference and better opportunities.** As internal company politics became more and more prominent (new CEO, high profile firings, restructures, etc), all of my closest friends left the company.
-With no remaining ties, I stared looking for better opportunities, and found them.
+With no remaining ties, I started looking for better opportunities, and found them.

 ### What career lesson did I learn?